Biotechnology Degree Programs - Online & On-Campus

 Depending on each student’s career path, aspirations, professional experience, academic background, and time commitment, students can choose to enroll in a bachelor’s or master’s program in biotechnology that can be completed online, on-campus, or as a hybrid of both—usually referred to as “blended.”
 More seasoned professionals can opt for a graduate certificate.

-Read on to explore various programs in biotechnology and three well-known professors in the field.
+Read on to explore various programs in biotechnology and hear directly from a biotech expert.

 List of Biotechnology Schools